contensis/homebrew-cli/README.md

 You need to approve the new pull request in this repository to merge the version bump change into this tap.

 That's it, try updating the package in the normal way on another machine.

+### Documentation

+https://docs.brew.sh/Formula-Cookbook#updating-formulae - this applies to making pull requests for submission into `homebrew/core` repository, however as we are working in a third-party tap, the pull requests are made to this repository